kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Interestingly, the whole process takes much more time when started from the shell versus the browser.
 I have no idea why this is so.
 The browser lives on a different machine and has to transmit its message across the network.
 I would have thought that the relation would've been just the opposite.
 For example, instead of these 17 seconds recorded in this sample the values taken from the browser are 12 or 13 seconds.
 The difference will not be significant if the whole process takes much longer.

+Running much more tests on this sample, it turned out that the time taken depends on external circumstances and not on the process started from the browser or the shell.

 Digression: Adding a stopwatch table <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------